 The service provider can disable the Antenna Controlling feature.
 In that case, the Edit button is not present and the Antenna Controlling settings are read-only.

-This menu item is used to enable automatic pointing.
-Automatic pointing only applies if an Antenna Control Unit ACU is connected to the modem, as mentioned in Automatic Pointing on page 25.
+This page is used to enable automatic pointing.
+Automatic pointing only applies if an Antenna Control Unit or ACU is connected to the modem, as mentioned in Using Automatic Pointing on page 31.